Dr. Ryan Carpenter, racetrack veterinarian to several of the most high profile trainers at Santa Anita, has some answers.

 The revelry was short lived.

-On Sunday afternoon seven horses, including a five-year-old gelding named Arms Runner, bolted from the gate at the start of the Grade 3 $100,000 San Simeon Stakes.
+In the afternoon seven horses, including a five-year-old gelding named Arms Runner, bolted from the gate at the start of the Grade 3 $100,000 San Simeon Stakes.

 To the disbelief and horror of many, Arms Runner fell to the ground after suffering what amounted to be a catastrophic injury.
 He was vanned off the track and euthanized.

 A staggering 23 horses have been euthanized since the winter meet began.
+(Editor’s note: Since the time of this article’s original publication, horse fatalities have risen to more than 29).

 In light of the track holding the 2019 Breeders’ Cup in November, and more races to come, Los Angeleno spoke to long-time veterinarian and equine surgeon, Dr. Ryan Carpenter, at Santa Anita to ask him about why so many horses keep dying at the Arcadia racetrack.